Project 0

 In this new "ML" environment, assuming you selected an appropriate version of Python :), you should follow the steps described above to install TensorFlow, scikit-learn, pandas, and matplotlib.

-Once the libraries are successfully installed, as the image below shows, go to the "Home" menu, make sure your new environment "ML" is selected and "Install" and then "Launch" the Jupyter Notebook app.
+Once the libraries are successfully installed, go to the "Home" menu as shown in the image below, make sure your new environment "ML" is selected and "Install" and then "Launch" the Jupyter Notebook app.

 A screenshot showing the Jupyter Notebook app.